miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 v8.8                                                     24.10.2013
 ----
-+Added animations for all active disciplines, thanks to EntenSchreck.
++Added animations for all active Disciplines, thanks to EntenSchreck.
 +Made new elevator arrows light up and stealth work on clinic guard.
 +Fixed Lasombra teleport death and made new occult items undroppable.
 +Added Humanity for keeping Zhao alive and restored two feed sounds.